ABILab-CUHK/VisionFM/README.md

 ### 3.2.Training a classification decoder [Multi-modality]

 The `Multi-modality` means the decoder is trained on different modalities simultaneously.
-Considering the existence of different encoder (each modality has its own encoder)，
-We adopt a two-stage pipeline: `pre-extracting features from VisionFM encoders of different modalities` and `training the decoder using the aggragated image features`:
+Considering the existence of different encoders (each modality has its own encoder), We adopt a two-stage pipeline: `pre-extracting features from VisionFM encoders of different modalities` and `training the decoder using the aggragated image features`:

 For the first step, we need to extract image features based on their modalities.
 For example, we can extract the Fundus and OCT features through Fundus and OCT encoders respectively.